Wishing you a joyful

 Implementation to Risk Treatment

 Implementation of the designed framework.
-For each evaluated risk, the organization implements risk treatment (e.g., avoiding the risk, sharing/transferring it, or mitigating it with controls).
+For each evaluated risk, the organisation implements risk treatment (e.g., avoiding the risk, sharing/transferring it, or mitigating it with controls).
 This is the execution phase.

 CHECK